 - Discuss the stages in the product life cycle.
 What are the marketing objectives in each stage?

 - Divide students into teams.
-Have each team draw a PLC and plot various clothing and accessories on the chart.
+Have each team draw a product life cycle and place various fitness and health trends into each stage.

 - Next, have students brainstorm on how to reposition or revise products/services to that they can move into an earlier stage of the life cycle.

 - Have teams draw a product life cycle.
 Place different fitness and health trends on the PLC.

 Source: American College of Sports Medicine (30 December 2021).
 Wearable tech named top fitness trend for 2022.; Zumbrun, J. (9 September 2022).
 Both sickness and health, it turns out, are contagious.
 Wall Street Journal.